AvocadosConstant/interview-prep/microsoft-explore.md

 ##Data Structures

 ###Arrays
+- Sort an array of integers.

-- You have a sorted array A length m and a sorted array B length n.
+- (Merge algorithm) You have a sorted array A length m and a sorted array B length n.
 Insert array elements in order into an array C with length m+n.

 - Given an ascending sorted array of ints, write an algorithm to push all the duplicates to the back [1,2,2,4,5,5] > [1,2,4,5,2,5]

+###Strings
+- Given 2 strings, remove every instance of every letter in the second string from the first string.
+Then do it without shifting letters in the first string or creating another string.
+What is the most efficient way of checking if a letter in the second string is in the first string in the previous problem?
+What if you're using all ASCII characters?
+What if you're using the entire Unicode character set?

 ###Dynamic Arrays
 - Implement an ArrayList in 3 different ways.
 Discuss the drawbacks/efficiencies of each.